 We start our policy cycle with an extensive risk inventory.
-During a team meeting, we determine which employees will carry out an evaluation on which topics and during which period we will work on this.
+During a team meeting, we determine which employees will carry out a QuickScan on which topics and during which period we will work on this.
 This way, the entire team is involved in the inventory.
-Based on the results of the risk assessment, we draw up an action plan and an annual plan.
+Based on the results of the risk inventory, we draw up an action plan and an annual plan (as soon as the updated risk monitor becomes available).
 The progress of both plans is regularly evaluated during team meetings.
 The Safety and Health policy plan is adjusted based on the evaluations.